curationexperts/zizia/README.md

 You can use that as an example for adding this to your current Hyrax application or copy that to create a new application with Zizia installed.

-8. Add a deduplication_key to your default work type's medata:
+8. Add a deduplication_key to your default work type's metadata:

 ```
   property :deduplication_key, predicate: ::RDF::Vocab::BF2::identifiedBy, multiple: false do |index|